Predictive model training in Kubeflow Pipelines

-This guide introduces how to automate machine learning model training processes using pipelines in the KakaoCloud Kubeflow environment.
+This tutorial introduces how to automate machine learning model training using the Kubeflow service on KakaoCloud.

 - Estimated time: 10 minutes